If you are in a rush and want to skip ahead to our favorite top entry litter box, look no further than the Petmate Top Entry Litter Box

 Manufactured by a company with over fifty years of experience making top-quality cat products, the box is designed to measure in at 20″ x 15″ x 15,” perfect for cats that are particular about doing their thing in private.

-The high walls help to keep the mess inside, especially for diggers and kickers.
+The high walls help to keep the mess inside, even with cats who dig and kick litter around.
 With the built-in handles, you can lift, pour, and move easily for cleaning.
 Petmate crafted this box out of 95% pre-consumer recyclable materials in the USA.

 |High walls keep litter inside the box||Captured litter doesn’t drop into the box|